jdede/inet-showcases/_docs/visualizer/networknode/index.md

 <img src="IconsOnCanvas_v0111.png" class="screen" />

-On the 2D canvas, a car and a man can be seen, representing the nodes.
+On the 2D canvas, a car and a man appears, representing the nodes.
 The `p` display string tag defines the position of the nodes.
 On the 2D canvas, the (0,0) position is in the upper left corner of the playground.